zigiprimo/grafana/docs/sources/fundamentals/exemplars/index.md

 ## View exemplar data

-When support for exemplar support is enabled for a Prometheus data source, you can view exemplar data either in the Explore view or from the Loki log details.
+When support for exemplar is enabled for a Prometheus data source, you can view exemplar data either in the Explore view or from the Loki log details.

 ### In Explore